 The Claremont Colleges maintain the Student Health Services and Monsour Counseling Center for students.
 Services are available during regular business hours, Monday through Friday when classes are in session.
 Preventive medicine and health awareness are stressed and consultation and treatment by physicians, nurses and psychologists are available without charge.
 There may be a charge for medicines, laboratory tests, and special supplies; treatment by specialists in the community are arranged by the Student Health Service, but are paid for by students, not by the College.
 Emergency health services for serious injuries or for after hours or weekend treatment are available at two nearby hospitals (within 5 miles) and several urgent care clinics, again at the student's expense.
 The free medical services provided by the College are limited.
 Serious injuries, illness serious enough to warrant hospitalization and many medications can be quite expensive.
 It is important that you review your family health coverage.

 Pomona College requires that all students carry health insurance.
-You may elect to enroll in the Student Accident and Sickness Insurance Plan (SASIP) provided through the Claremont Colleges, or you may waiver out if you have an alternative insurance plan.
+You may waive out of the Student Health Insurance Plan (SHIP) if you have a comparable alternative insurance plan.
 If you do not waive out, you will be automatically enrolled in the student health insurance plan through the Claremont Colleges and your student account will be billed.

 The insurance policy covers treatment for doctor and therapist visits, emergency care, medical and surgical treatment, diagnostic procedures, laboratory tests, treatment of mental and nervous disorders, specialty consultations, and hospitalization (including inpatient hospitalization for mental health/psychiatric care and chemical dependency) while you are at Pomona College.
 The CUC student health insurance plan has also added some preventative care, including coverage for flu shots and STI/HIV testing at SHS.
 It covers you for all those services while you're a student at Pomona College or traveling in the United States or abroad.
 It covers injuries resulting from the practice or play of intramural/club sports.
-The annual fee is $1,779.00 for students under age 26 and $3,003.00 for students age 26 and over for the period of August 6, 2012 to August 27, 2013.
+The annual fee is $1,779.00 for students under age 26 and $2,994.00 for students age 26 and over.
 See the brochure for more details available at www.renstudent.com/claremont.